LoyolaChicagoCode/linreg-domainonly-ddd-cake-scala/README.md

-Deliberately overengineered to illustrate domain-driven design and dependency injection using the Cake pattern.
+Deliberately overengineered to illustrate domain-driven design and dependency injection using the Cake idiom.

-TODO: specs2/Mockito